 - Actual cash value: The dollar amount you’ll be paid is equal to the amount the vehicle is worth today.
 While this calculation may consider the original price you paid for your vehicle, it also considers depreciation and the physical condition your vehicle was in on the day of the loss.

-- Replacement cost: The dollar amount you’ll be paid is equal to the amount you’d need to replace your vehicle with a new, similar vehicle — no more, no less.
-It’s important to note that this calculation is only used if you’ve purchased a depreciation waiver endorsement.
+- Replacement cost: The dollar amount you'll be paid is either your original purchase price, the manufacturer's suggested retail price, or the replacement cost, depending on which is lower.
+It's important to note that this calculation is only used if you've purchased a depreciation waiver endorsement, and policy terms and conditions can vary.

 How is depreciation calculated in car insurance?

-To calculate a vehicle’s actual cash value (or the amount of money a vehicle is worth after depreciation), most insurers will research comparable vehicles on the market and will consider several factors, including:
+To calculate a vehicle’s actual cash value (or the amount of money a vehicle is worth after depreciation), most insurers will research comparable vehicles on the market and may consider several factors, including:

 - Age.
 New models with updated features and technologies are hitting the market every year, which causes older vehicles to lose value as time goes on.